Frisked and Manhandled in Amarillo Texas

 Each bit of advice punctuated with cackles of laughter.

-“Do you have any guns?” the cop asked as he frisked me.
+“Do you have any guns?”

 “Do you have any knives?”